 5 GHz operation requires good signal levels

 While 5 GHz generally provides reduced interference and higher data rates compared with 2.4 GHz, its one potential weakness is that 5 GHz signals do not generally travel as far as 2.4 GHz signals.
-Therefore, for optimum performance, you need to ensure that your devices are located relatively close to your WiFi router.
-As discussed in the next section, the use of WiFi extenders could be particularly advantageous for 5 GHz WiFi.
+Therefore, for optimum performance, you need to ensure that your devices are located relatively close to your Wi-Fi router.
+As discussed in the next section, the use of multiple WiFi Access Points is particularly advantageous for 5 GHz Wi-Fi.

-Minimise the range to a WiFi router, access point or extender
+Minimise the range to a Wi-Fi router or Access Point

-With WiFi, the best performance and speeds will be achieved when the signal-to-noise and signal-to-interference ratios are very high, which generally occur when a device is located very close to a WiFi router or WiFi access point.
+With Wi-Fi, the best performance and speeds will be achieved when the signal-to-noise and signal-to-interference ratios are very high, which generally occur when a device is located very close to a Wi-Fi router or Access Point.

-In general, and despite whatever is claimed by the router manufacturer, a single WiFi router will not be able to provide high signal levels to all locations in a typical house, particularly if the router is connected to the BT master socket in a room at one side of the house.
+In general, and despite whatever is claimed by the router manufacturer, a single Wi-Fi router will not be able to provide high signal levels to all locations in a typical home, particularly if the router is connected to the BT master socket in a room at one side of the house.
 Signal levels can fall dramatically as they pass through walls and ceilings.

-With conventional broadband, the relatively modest speeds achieved by WiFi may mask the fact that WiFi throughputs in some areas of your house drop to very levels.
-If you are lucky to be able to access fibre broadband speeds close to the maximum possible (80 Mbps), WiFi may be the limiting factor.
+With conventional ADSL broadband, the relatively modest speeds may mask the fact that Wi-Fi throughputs in some areas of your house drop to very low levels.
+As you upgrade your broadband connection, Wi-Fi can easily become the limiting factor.

-If you are using a single WiFi router, try to centralise its location in your home
+If you insist on using a single Wi-Fi router, try to centralise its location in your home

-One option, which may improve WiFi coverage, is to try and locate your single WiFi router in a more central location.
-However, moving your WiFi router could necessitate using a long modem cable between the router and the BT master socket (which we do not recommend).
+We really do not recommend operating a single Wi-Fi router as you are asking for trouble.
+Such an approach may yield substantial speed fluctations and areas without adequate Wi-Fi coverage.
+If you insist on using a single device, one option is to try and locate your single Wi-Fi router in a more central location.
+However, moving your Wi-Fi router could necessitate using a long modem cable between the router and the BT master socket (which we do not recommend, as described in our Increase Broadband Speed Guide).

-The best option to provide the best WiFi coverage in a house is to deploy additional WiFi access points/extenders, which are ideally located in the rooms where WiFi is used the most.
+The best option to provide the best Wi-Fi coverage in a home is to deploy multiple Wi-Fi Access Points, which are ideally located in the rooms where Wi-Fi is used the most.
 This will guarantee excellent performance.
-Access points should be connected to the main WiFi router by Ethernet cable.
-Never connect WiFi access points together wirelessly, as performance can be dramatically degraded.
+Access Points should be connected to the main Wi-Fi router by Ethernet cable.
+We do not recommend wireless extenders or mesh systems, as they are not as good as Access Points connected by Ethernet.

-When using multiple WiFi access points/routers, you should manually select the WiFi channels used to ensure that they use different channels that do not overlap with each other.
-Otherwise, they will interfere with each other, and degrade performance.
+When using multiple Wi-Fi Access Points, you should manually select the Wi-Fi channels used to ensure that they use different channels that do not overlap with each other.
+Wi-Fi Access Points using the same frequency will cause significant interference and degrade performance.
 Make sure they all share the same network name and security set-up (e.g. wireless password).

 As previously discussed, with 2.4 GHz there are only three non-overlapping channels available (1, 6 and 11).
-So, you should choose from one of these channels for each access point, ensuring that no channel is re-used.
-Since there are only three non-overlapping channels available, three is the maximum number of WiFi access points/routers that you should deploy if you are using the 2.4 GHz WiFi band to avoid interference.
+So, you should choose from one of these channels for each Access Point, ensuring that no channel is re-used.
+Since there are only three non-overlapping channels available, three is the maximum number of Wi-Fi Access Points that you should deploy if you are using the 2.4 GHz WiFi band to avoid interference.
+If you are planning to use 5 GHz instead (which we recommend), then there is more flexibility on the number of Access Points you could deploy.

 Recommendations in a nutshell

-Any disappointment that you may feel after having fibre broadband installed and experiencing poor or inconsistent speeds may actually be nothing to do with your broadband connection at all.
-The most likely culprit is WiFi.
-Due to the rapid adoption of WiFi across the UK over the past ten years, WiFi signals are highly susceptible to interference from neighbouring properties using WiFi.
-WiFi also has limited range, which can cause performance problems.
-WiFi optimisation is essential to get the very best speeds that your broadband connection is capable of delivering.
+Due to the rapid adoption of Wi-Fi in most households, Wi-Fi signals are highly susceptible to interference from neighbouring properties using Wi-Fi.
+Wi-Fi also has limited range (particularly at 5 GHz), which can cause performance problems.
+Wi-Fi set-up and optimisation are essential to get the very best speeds that your broadband connection is capable of delivering.

 In summary, here are our top optimisation tips:

-- Use Ethernet connections wherever you possible can, for example, connecting devices such as set-top boxes and streaming devices, smart TVs, games consoles and PCs.
-You should not use WiFi at all for fixed devices.
+- Use Ethernet connections wherever you possible can, for example, connecting devices such as set-top boxes and streaming devices, smart TVs, games consoles and desktop PCs.
+You should never use Wi-Fi for fixed devices, even if it seems more convenient.
+You will never regret installing Ethernet cabling.

-- Manually select a 2.4 GHz WiFi channel that provides the best performance, choosing one of the following channels: 1, 6 or 11.
+- If you need to support 2.4 GHz devices, manually select a 2.4 GHz Wi-Fi channel that provides the best performance, choosing one of the following channels: 1, 6 or 11.

-- Use a 5 GHz WiFi router, and upgrade as many of your devices as possible to 5 GHz operation.
-You can upgrade old PCs and notebooks with affordable 5 GHz USB WiFi adapters.
+- Use a 5 GHz Wi-Fi router, and upgrade your devices to 5 GHz operation.
+You can upgrade old PCs and notebooks with affordable 5 GHz USB Wi-Fi adapters.

-- Operate your 5 GHz WiFi network with a different name to your 2.4 GHz network (to prevent your devices switching to interference-ridden 2.4 GHz operation).
+- Operate your 5 GHz Wi-Fi network with a different name to your 2.4 GHz network (to prevent your devices automatically switching to interference-ridden 2.4 GHz operation).
+If you can, switch off 2.4 GHz operation.

-- If you are using a single WiFi router, try to centralise its location in your home to provide good coverage to areas where you use WiFi devices.
+- If you really must use a single Wi-Fi router (and we strongly recommend that you do not), try to centralise its location in your home to provide good coverage to areas where you use Wi-Fi devices.

-- Deploy additional WiFi access points/extenders to enhance coverage, connecting these back to your router using Ethernet cables.
-Use up to three devices in total (including your WiFi router), and manually set the 2.4 GHz channels to 1, 6 or 11 (without reusing the same channel)
+- If you are serious about maximising Wi-Fi performance, deploy multiple Wi-Fi Access Points to enhance coverage, connecting these back to your router using Ethernet cables.
+If you use 2.4 GHz and up to three Access Points, manually set the 2.4 GHz channels to 1, 6 or 11 so you do not use overlapping channnels.